samh7/TheTube-dist/README.md

 # The Tube

 ## Note
-This is the first and posibly last publicly available build of this project.
+This is the first and possibly last publicly available build of this project.